Introduction

 Protected Characteristics

-The Equality Act 2010 specifies nine protected characteristics, each providing legal safeguards against discrimination:
+The Equality Act 2010 specifies nine protected characteristics, providing individuals with legal protection against discrimination based on these attributes.
+They are:

 -